 - Securing the property when you go away; lock all the doors and windows!
 If you are going away over the winter, take steps to make sure the pipes don’t freeze over (e.g. by setting your heating to come on for an hour a day while you are away).

 - Being reasonable about noise and parties; weekends are better, let your neighbours know in advance and comply with the law.

 - Get permission from your landlord before passing your tenancy on to somebody else, subletting or taking in a lodger, or doing any decorating.
 Check your lease for anything else that requires the landlord’s prior approval, such as getting a pet.

 - It may also be a good idea to keep a diary where you record anything relevant as it may otherwise be difficult to prove (or even remember) when and whether events took place.

 Harassment and Unlawful Eviction

-If your agent/landlord wants you to leave your house then a legal process must be complied with before you can be evicted.
-This will include a written notice and applying to the Court for a possession order.
-If you are evicted without the agent/landlord following the correct procedure then the agent/landlord is committing a criminal offence.
+If your agent/landlord wants you to leave your property, then a legal process must be complied with before you can be evicted.
+This will include a written notice and applying to the Court for an eviction order.
+If you are evicted without the agent/landlord following the correct procedure, then the agent/landlord is committing a criminal offence.
 In addition, if the agent/landlord (or someone acting on their behalf) interferes with your peace or comfort either with unannounced visits, by not fulfilling his/her responsibilities for basic repairs (as listed above), disconnecting utility supplies and so on with a view to causing you to give up the occupation of the premises or any part thereof, then this may amount to harassment which is a criminal offence.